Learn more about Texas History on our new

 Finalist, Great Plains Distinguished Book Prize, Center for Great Plains Studies at the University of Nebraska-Lincoln

-Ely's meticulously sourced book is a persuasive mediation on the importance of the term "West" both as a geographical boundary and cultural badge...This slender, potent book is easy to recommend.
+Ely's meticulously sourced book is a persuasive meditation on the importance of the term "West" both as a geographical boundary and cultural badge...This slender, potent book is easy to recommend.
 By defining West Texas so thoroughly and precisely, Ely has shown us features that are lost when the state is treated as unified environment and culture...His book should be read alongside Gregg Cantrell and Elizabeth Hayes Turner's collection, Lone Star Pasts: Memory and History, which explored the shaping of public narratives associated with Texas...If you want to think more deeply about what Texas was, is now, and is likely to become, this is a book for you.
 The Journal of American Culture, Vol. 35., No. 4, December 2012

 Impressive...
 “Where the West Begins” is an important book, one that is imminently capable of providing the spark that cultivates some meaningful and long-overdue dialogue [about Texas].
 Southwestern Historical Quarterly, Texas State Historical Association